Regular and daily communication is crucial to the Marines under any circumstances, which is why Marine Radio Operators (MOS 0621) are so important.

 In this position, you can expect to supervise the activities of repairers, installers, and mechanics.

-There is an expectation that this position will grow at four percent over the next few years.
+There is an expectation that this industry will grow by 5% over the next few years.

-Ideally, candidates have up to five years’ experience in this field.
+Ideally, candidates have up to five years of experience in this field.

 Network and Computer Systems Administrators